-4.2.9 Wage transparency
+4.2.10 Wage transparency

 Article 46 of the Equal Opportunities Code on the release of information on individual pay and other data at firm level is relevant to wage transparency.
 It provides that, every two years, public and private companies employing more than 100 employees must submit to regional equality advisers and trade unions a report concerning the situation of male and female employees in all jobs in the company, in relation to appointments, training, professional promotion, pay levels, mobility between categories and grades, other mobility aspects, redundancy funds, dismissals, early retirement and retirement, and the remuneration actually paid.
-Moreover, the regional equality adviser must analyse the report data and send them to the national equality adviser, the Ministry of Labour and the Department for Equal Opportunities that is part of the Prime Minister's Office.
+Moreover, the regional equality adviser must analyse the report data and send them to the national equality adviser, the Ministry of Labour and the Ministry for Equal Opportunities and Family.
 This should contribute to the readability, usability and circulation of the data contained in the report.
-A bill is currently under examination by the Commission of Labour at the Italian Parliament, which would reduce to size of a company (to 25 rather than 100 employees) compelled to submit the release of information under Article 46.30 Moreover, under Article 10 Paragraph
+A bill is currently under examination by the Commission of Labour at the Italian Parliament, which would reduce to size of a company (to 25 rather than 100 employees) compelled to submit the release of information under Article 46.31 Moreover, under Article 10 Paragraph 1(h) of the Equal Opportunities Code, the National Equality Committee can ask the local labour inspectorate to obtain gender-differentiated data at the workplace in respect of hiring, vocational training and career opportunities.